 - You are seen as the bona fide expert for everything, which can be a lot of pressure for some people!

-Participative Management Styles Participative managers trust their employees.
-Similar to the persuasive style manager, but they not only seek out the opinions and ideas of their team – but they trust and act on them.
+Managers with participative leadership styles trust their employees.
+This is similar to the persuasive management style, but managers not only seek out the opinions and ideas of their team – but they trust and act on them.